 Within the first two weeks

-B) By the end of the quarter C) When I'm freaking out about my grade at the end of the quarter D) I won't tell him, then pretend I did when it's an issue at the end of the quarter --- ### Coming to lecture isn't magic - You'll probably want to take notes - Don't write down the words I say, write down the ideas - Summarize in your own words - Slides are available on the syllabus - Write down questions you have during the lecture - Cross them out as they're answered - Post them on Discord if they're burning - Or bring them to the next class - We as a species are awful at multitasking - That's right.
-Close Discord. - Or just be prepared to re-study later --- ### We're back in meatspace! - Here's hoping it stays that way - We have a plan in place, in case it doesn't - Come to class healthy, masked, and prepared - **Please make an effort to talk more loudly when asking questions or answering!** - You have no excuse to come to class sick! - The attendance policy is lax, and you can always just podcast. --- ### Classroom safety requirements - Everyone must properly wear face coverings. - Stay current with your COVID-19 testing. - Monitor your symptoms, stay home if you’re sick and report positive cases. - Keep your hands clean, cover your cough and don’t touch your face. --- ### Pro-Tip: Sincere effort is incredibly important to me - 'Blow off' the class, or try to lawyer or cajole your way into an A, and you'll find much no sympathy nor help - Low effort, low integrity, or 'cut-corners' work insults the people who you need help from - Put in the effort for us, and we’ll put in effort for you - We will bend over backwards to help students who are making a sincere effort - **If you're struggling, talk to us ASAP** --- ## Any questions? --- # So, what is Linguistics? * (Most people have *zero* clue) --- ### "Oh, you're a linguist?
+B) By the end of the quarter C) When I'm freaking out about my grade at the end of the quarter D) I won't tell him, then pretend I did when it's an issue at the end of the quarter --- ### Coming to lecture isn't magic - You'll probably want to take notes - Don't write down the words I say, write down the ideas - Summarize in your own words - Slides are available on the syllabus - Write down questions you have during the lecture - We as a species are awful at multitasking - That's right.
+Close Discord. - Or just be prepared to re-study later --- ### We're meeting in meatspace! - **Masks are welcomed, but not required.** - Here's hoping it stays that way - We have a plan in place, in case it doesn't - Come to class healthy and prepared - **You have no excuse to come to class sick!** - The attendance policy is lax, and you can always just podcast. --- ### Pro-Tip: Sincere effort is incredibly important to me - 'Blow off' the class, or try to lawyer or cajole your way into an A, and you'll find much no sympathy nor help - Low effort, low integrity, or 'cut-corners' work insults the people who you need help from - Put in the effort for us, and we’ll put in effort for you - We will bend over backwards to help students who are making a sincere effort - **If you're struggling, talk to us ASAP** --- ## Any questions? --- # So, what is Linguistics? * (Most people have *zero* clue) --- ### "Oh, you're a linguist?
 Cool!" ## "How many languages do you speak?" --- Many linguists speak more than one language, but... ### There's way more to Linguistics than knowing languages --- ### Linguists study Language * We're interested in how 'Language' works for humans - ... and we study it by looking at Spanish, or Laotian, or Russian, or Kumeyaay * Learning languages can be a part of that, but it's not the whole! --- ### We're interested in Capital L 'Language' - ... even as we're studying individual languages --- ... but we have a problem ... --- ## Language is amazingly complex --- ### "The duck quacked gleefully at his bae."

 --- ### Electromagnetic Articulography (EMA)